pluginsky/share-qr/README.md

 ### Chrome

-- Open the Extension Management page by navigating to `chrome://extensions`.
+- open the Extension Management page by navigating to `chrome://extensions`
-- Enable Developer Mode by clicking the toggle switch next to Developer mode.
+- enable Developer Mode by clicking the toggle switch next to Developer mode
-- Click the `LOAD UNPACKED` button and select **dist** in the extension directory.
+- click the `LOAD UNPACKED` button and select **dist** in the extension directory

 ### Firefox

-### Edge

-### Opera
+- enter `about:debugging` in the URL bar
+- click `This Firefox`
+- click `Load Temporary Add-on`
+- open **dist** in the extension’s directory and select any file inside

 ## Build with